seslezak/Ames_Housing_Study/README.md

 4. Package 'AmesHousing'.
 R Documentation, 2017. [https://cran.r-project.org/web/packages/AmesHousing/AmesHousing.pdf]

-# Python Notebook
+# Markdown Notebook

-The Python Notebook with ssociated *R* code can be found in the directory attached to this GitHub repository.
+The Markdown Notebook with ssociated *R* code can be found in the directory attached to this GitHub repository.